enklu/enklu.github.io/docs/API/AssetsApi.md

 *[Note: Access to this API requires a Studio Subscription.
 [Contact us](/contact) for details.]*

-While the standard workflow for importing assets into Enklu Cloud is to do so through using the [Web Editor](https://cloud.enklu.com), it is also possible to use the Asset API.
+While the standard workflow for importing assets into Enklu Cloud is with the [Web Editor](https://cloud.enklu.com), users with a Studio Subscription may also use the Asset Web API.

 ## Importing and Updating Assets